Munir-2001/Interest-Calculator/README.md

 # Interest-Calculator
-This ismy coursera project for a simple interest calculator.
+This ismy coursera project for a simple interest calculator .